ranyitz/code-migrate/README.md

 # 🧃 Code Migrate
-A framework for writing codebase migrations on JavaScript/NodeJS based projects.
+A framework for declaratively writing codebase migrations on JavaScript/NodeJS based projects.

 ## Why
-Writing automatic migration on big codebases usually takes time.
-To write a good migration script you need to take care of many concerns like interacting with the user, write a CLI, have proper testing, and more.
+Writing an automatic migration script usually takes time.
+Besides implementing the transformations to the code/configuration, you also need to handle other concerns like publishing a CLI application, generating a report, handling errors during the migration process, writing tests, and more.

-This usually results in giving up on adding an automatic migration and instead, just providing a migration guide.
-If you're maintaining a library or a toolkit, you'd want to provide automatic migration between major versions, especially for those semantic API changes.
+Providing a polished experience usually results in a lot of work which we can not always justify.
+In some cases, maintainers resort to either API stagnation or leaving the heavy lifting to their users.
+If you're maintaining a library or a toolkit, you'd want your users to upgrade with minimal effort.
+And you want to write the migration script in a minimal amount of time.

 ## Features

+* Declarative way to define your migration tasks, leaving you with focusing only on the transformation logic.

-* The migration is separated into two parts, the first one is to process all of the tasks and the second is writing them to the file-system.
+* The migration is separated into two parts, the first one is processing all of the tasks and the second is writing them to the file-system.
 This ensures that in case of an error, nothing will be written to the file-system.
 It also lets the user approve the migration via a prompt from the CLI.

-* Even though nothing is written on the first part, all file system operations are written to a virtual file system which makes sure that tasks that depend on each other will work as expected.
+* Even though nothing is written while processing the tasks, all file system operations are written to a virtual file system which makes sure that tasks that depend on each other will work as expected.
+For example, if you change a file on the first task, the second task will see its updated version.

 * Code Migrate creates a beautiful report of the changes sorted by tasks.

 * There is a testkit that helps with the process of writing the migration.
-You can define your `__before__` and `__after__` directories and use TDD to implement the migration with fewer mistakes and with a quick feedback loop.
+You can define `__before__` and `__after__` directories and use TDD to implement the migration with fewer mistakes and with a quick feedback loop.

 ## CLI
 ```